gridxdev/bluegrid-docs/blg-docs/Writerside/topics/Document.md

     Every page resides in one folder.
 </p>

-### Additional data
+## Additional data
 <p>
-<b>Additional data</b> is the data generated in Bluegrid, by users such as shapes, markups, materials, etc. that are stored with referencing to a <b>page<b>.
+<b>Additional data</b> is the data generated in Bluegrid, by users such as shapes, markups, materials, etc. that are stored with referencing to a <b>page</b>.
 A page is the access point for all the additional data related to that page.
 </p>

 ## Folders